 The QI data set was merged with service-level data from the National Aged Care Data Clearinghouse (NACDC) as at 30 June 2023 (the latest available) to bring the QI data together with Modified Monash Model (MMM) 2019 remoteness classifications for analysis presented in this report.
 This merge used as its linkage key the National Approved Provider System (NAPS) service identification number, the identifier used in the NACDC.
-In this step, 2,401 of the 2,410 records matched with a service identified in the NACDC.
-Nine records did not match with NACDC service list, but could be matched with the MMM 2019 list.
+In this step, 2,444 of the 2,472 included records matched with a service identified in the NACDC.
+28 records did not match with the NACDC service list but 23 could be matched with the MMM 2019 list.
+MMM remoteness classifications were added manually for the other 5 services.

-Remoteness was based on the MMM 2019 collapsed into 3 categories-metropolitan areas (MM1); regional centres (MM2); and a category combining large rural towns (MM3), medium rural towns (MM4), small rural towns (MM5), remote communities (MM6) and very remote communities (MM7), and was obtained predominantly from the NACDC.
+Remoteness was based on the MMM 2019 collapsed into 3 categories-metropolitan areas (MM1); regional centres (MM2); and a category combining large rural towns (MM3), medium rural towns (MM4), small rural towns (MM5), remote communities (MM6) and very remote communities (MM7) and was obtained predominantly from the NACDC.